Brucephalus/Textbooks/Mage.md

 # Level 3: Mage Subclass
 You gain a Mage subclass of your choice.
 A subclass is a specialization that grants you features at certain Mage levels.
 For the rest of your career, you gain each of your subclass's features that are of your Mage level or lower.

-*Subclass features must not make the class significantly more powerful in combat.
-Like the 2014 Cleric or Monk, the base class contains all of the necessary combat power.*
+*Subclass features do not make the class significantly more powerful in combat.
+Like the 2014 Cleric, the base class contains all of the necessary combat power.*

 # Level 4: Ability Score Improvement
 You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.
 You gain this feature again at Mage levels 8, 12, 14, and 16.